gsidhu/swingmusic-websocket-player/llm_sop.md

   <THE PHASE X PLAN FROM upgrade_plan.md>
   '''

-  Here's a development plan for Phase 2: Client Architecture Foundation, detailing the specific changes needed in the existing files -
+  Here's a development plan for Phase X, detailing the specific changes needed in the existing files -

   '''
   <THE IMPLEMENTATION PLAN FROM STEP 2>